Ultimate Johnstown Real Estate Investing Guide for 2026

 Johnstown Real Estate Investing Market Overview

-Surveying real property values in Johnstown, the prevailing median home value in the city is .
-For comparison, the median value for the state is , while the national median home value is .
+Real estate market values in Johnstown are shown by the prevailing median home value of .
+In contrast, the median value for the state is , while the national median home value is .

-Through the previous decade, the annual growth rate for homes in Johnstown averaged .
-The annual appreciation rate in the state averaged .
-Nationally, the annual appreciation tempo for homes was at .
+During the most recent decade, the yearly appreciation rate for homes in Johnstown averaged .
+Through this term, the yearly average appreciation rate for home prices in the state was .
+Across the nation, the average annual home value growth rate was .

 Johnstown Real Estate Investing Highlights